juliocymartins/churn-prediction-project/notebooks/README.md

 ## How to Use

+1. **Download the Dataset**
+   - First, download the dataset from [Telco Customer Churn – Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+   - Place the downloaded `WA_Fn-UseC_-Telco-Customer-Churn.csv` file in the same folder as the notebooks.

+2. **Run the Notebooks**
-You can open and run the notebooks in your preferred environment (JupyterLab, VSCode, Google Colab, etc).
-Make sure the dataset is available and the required packages are installed.
+   - Open and run the notebooks in your preferred environment (JupyterLab, VSCode, Google Colab, etc).
+   - Ensure all required Python packages are installed (e.g., `pandas`, `scikit-learn`, `matplotlib`, etc).